-The Government of India made possible the introduction of the nation's biggest tax reform - GST.
-It aims to mitigate the cascading or double taxation by way of a single point taxation system with free flow of input credits.
+The nation's biggest tax reform - GST - aims to mitigate the cascading or double taxation by way of a single point taxation system with free flow of input credits.

 Scope of GST

 GST is to be levied on supply of all goods and services except the supply of alcohol for human consumption.
 Levy of GST on petroleum crude, high-speed diesel, motor spirit (commonly known as petrol), natural gas and aviation turbine fuel has been postponed and to be notified by the government at a later date.